 Music in the form of iPod and speakers/ghetto blaster

 Books or e-reader/Sunday papers/board games/cards/balls/Frisbee

 Check the weather forecast before leaving

-Meat, poultry, fish or seafood needs to remain refrigerated or packed in ice and eaten as soon as possible.
+Meat, poultry, fish and seafood need to remain refrigerated or packed in ice and eaten as soon as possible.

 Special thanks to Lesley Christensen-Yule for helping edit this piece.